EvotecIT/PSWriteColor/README.md

 # PSWriteColor - PowerShell module

 Write-Color is a wrapper around Write-Host allowing you to create nice looking scripts with additional features for easier color options for native powershell, ANSI SGR, ANSI 4-bit color, and ANSI 8-bit color support.

+**Features:**

+    - Easy manipulation of colors
+    - ANSI 4 color support with supported default color names or integers
+    - ANSI 8 color support with supported default color names or integers
+    - ANSI Text and Line Styles
+    - Testing of ANSI support in your console if ANSI coloring or styles used
+    - Logging output to file with optional parameters for a log path, log timestamps, and log levels
+    - Nice formatting options and examples
+    - Ability to use aliases for a number of parameters

 More information for this project at my [Evotec website](https://evotec.xyz/hub/scripts/pswritecolor/).

 ## Support This Project